 During your roadmap presentation: What to actually present

 As we’ve discussed, there’s no one way to slice your roadmap.
 So what should you actually show during your roadmap presentation?

-We can’t tell you exactly how to build a roadmap that suits your particular organization or product, but we do recommend that you aim to meet at least a few of the following criteria:
+We can’t tell you exactly how to build a roadmap that suits your particular organization or product (that’s where our template library comes in handy), but we do recommend that you aim to meet at least a few of the following criteria: